bihealth/sodar-server/docs_manual/source/metadata_advanced.rst

 Assay iRODS Data Linking
 ========================

-Similar to study data linking, SODAR also displays iRODS links specific to assays according to an **assay plugin**.
+Similar to study data linking, SODAR also displays iRODS links in the assay section according to an **assay plugin**.
 The selected plugin affects the following types of iRODS links:

-- **Assay shortcuts** card above each assay table
+- **Assay shortcuts** card above each assay table.
-- **Row-specific links** in the right hand column of each row
+- **Row-specific links** in the right hand column of each row.
 - **Inline links** which are file names stored in the table itself, under e.g.
   "data file" materials.